nhthn/oddvoices/README.md

 In a quiet recording environment, record all words in `words.pdf` in order.
 I recommend using a pop filter if possible to prevent overly loud plosives.
 With 1100 words and a few seconds each, you'll need to set aside 1-2 hours.
 To minimize fatigue, take breaks and record in multiple sessions.

-All words should be sung in monotone.
+All words should be sung in monotone without vibrato.
 Pick a note in a comfortable register where you can safely avoid cracks, vocal fries, and other artifacts, and (importantly) keep that note fixed through the entire corpus.
-Minor pitch deviations within 50 cents or so are not likely to be a problem.
+Poor intonation is not a big deal, but keep within 50 cents of the target frequency.
 It is fine to do multiple takes for a word.

+Any word tagged "long" is a vowel.
+Make these a few seconds long.
+For diphthongs, always sing with a long stable region and a short transition at the end.
+For example, the diphone `aU` should sound like a long "aah" followed by a short "ow."

 ## Processing and tagging the corpus

 If there are multiple audio files, concatenate them together into one big audio file.
 If there are multiple channels, take only one to ensure a mono audio file.

 Open up the audio file in Audacity.
 (On Linux, be sure to use JACK and not ALSA or PulseAudio.
 Audacity lies about the endpoints during audio playback!)
-For each word, tag all diphones indicated by the light gray text.
+For each word, use Audacity's built-in labeling system tag the diphone(s) and vowels indicated by the light gray text.

+For diphones, err on the side of longer: it is better for intelligibility to tag a little too long than a little too short.
+For vowels, tag only the stable region of diphthongs.